-7 Ways To Boost Productivity
+Top Ways to Boost Productivity

+Boosting productivity at work is a difficult task.
+But it does not have to be.
 Boosting productivity and morale in the workplace can make a noticeable difference in business efficiency.
 Many owners have added cost and time-saving measures to their business.
 Beyond these efforts, it is also essential to make sure the current staff is productive.
 Here are 7 ways to boost employee productivity with three additional ideas following:

 Relieve Layoff Pressure

-Remaining employees who witnessed a round of layoffs – and even those that haven’t – are stressed.
+The remaining employees who witnessed a round of layoffs – and even those that haven’t – are stressed.
 According to Christine Probett, a human resources professor at San Diego State University, they think they may get cut, and, on top of that, they have more work.
-Christine points out that when employees are insecure about their jobs, productivity decreased as more time spent speculating their jobs.
+Christine points out that when employees are insecure about their jobs, productivity decreased as more time is spent speculating their jobs.
 Getting rid of those fears can eliminate a lot of lost time.

 Even when companies may need to demand more from their workers, the support should never end, says Jay Weiss, a consultant at JGI.
 It could mean doing away with a few less useful tasks or just allowing employees to prioritize their work.

 Employers can create productivity standards that employees should strive to meet.
 Managers should talk to employees and gauge their workloads, says Paul J. Rauseo, the manager of a small-business management firm called George S. May.
 For example, if a firm employs bricklayers, it should measure the number of bricks its best worker can cement in one hour.
-If there are impediments for performing better, the firm should try to eliminate them, he says.
+If there are impediments to performing better, the firm should try to eliminate them, he says.

 Retrain or Cross-Train Workers